andreasabel/inCode/entry/foldl-adjunction.md

 tabulateFold f = F.foldMap (:[]) (\rs -> f (EnvList rs ()))
 ```

-And...that gives us a pretty strong footing to claim that `EnvList r` is the
+The fact the have *both* of these gives us a pretty strong footing to claim that
-left-adjoint of `Fold r`.
-A proof by hunch, for now!
+`EnvList r` is the left-adjoint of `Fold r`.
+Proof by hunch, for now.

 Note that if we had missed `fold` during our adjunction hunt, we might have also
-lucked out by noticing `F.foldMap (\r -> [r])` fitting the criteria for a
+lucked out by noticing `F.foldMap (:[])` fitting the criteria for a candidate
-candidate for `tabulateAdjunction`, instead.
+for `tabulateAdjunction`, instead.

 Opposite Concepts
 -----------------